psagar-dev/flask-cicd/README.md

 ---

-## 🚀 Flask CI/CD Pipeline for GitHub Actions AWS ECS Fargate
+## 🚀 Project - 2: Flask CI/CD Pipeline for GitHub Actions AWS ECS Fargate

 Automate the build, test, security scan, and deployment of your Flask app using **GitHub Actions**, **AWS ECR/ECS (Fargate)**, **Cloudflare DNS**, and **Slack** notifications.